Get Help Now

 About RI International – Recovery Response Center

 RI International’s Recovery Response Center in Peoria, Arizona, focuses on crisis stabilization, whether voluntary or court ordered, and an outpatient program (OP) that includes evaluation and treatment.
-The drug rehab center’s services are further explained below:
+This rehab treatment center’s services are further explained below:

 RI International believes that recovery from mental illness and addiction is possible, so their unique RI rehab model is used with their outpatient program at Arizona’s Recovery Response Center.
 As part of their outpatient program, RI provides vocational training, socialization endeavors, individual and group peer support, education, and counseling to ensure recovery from drugs and alcohol is possible for everyone, no matter the circumstances.